istvanzk/rpicampy/README.md

 #### rpimgdb:	Manage images in a Dropbox remote directory (API V2).

+The current/last captured image is always uploaded with the name `image_snap`, specified in the configuration file under the `dbConfig` section, under the `image_dir` folder, under the Dropbox App folder.
-The images are saved remotely in a sub-folder under the root `image_dir` folder specified in the cofiguration file.
-The sub-folder name is the current date `%d%m%y`.
+The captured images are uploaded to a sub-folder with the current date 'DDMMYY' as name, under the `image_dir` folder, under the Dropbox App folder.
+The captured image upload file names are 'DDMMYY-HHMMSS-CAMID.jpg', where CAMID is the camera identification string `cam_id`, specified in the configuration file under the `camConfig` section.
+All uploaded images file names are stored in in a local `upldlog.json` file when the configured capture sequence ends or at the end of each day.

 #### rpibase:	Base class for rpicam, rpimgdir and rpimgdb (see above).